NOWnews/nownews.com.wordpress/wp-content/plugins/quick-featured-images/README.txt

 = 11.0 =
 * Improved performance of confirmation step by using cached results of preview step
 * Improved security by changing $_REQUEST to $_POST and $_GET
-* Premium version: Added option in 'Set, replace, remove' for selection of multiple images: Use each selected only once
+* Premium version: Added option in 'Bulk Edit' for selection of multiple images: Use each selected only once
-* Premium version: Added option in 'Set, replace, remove' for selection of multiple images: Remove excess featured images after all selected images are used
+* Premium version: Added option in 'Bulk Edit' for selection of multiple images: Remove excess featured images after all selected images are used
-* Premium version: Added option in 'Set, replace, remove': Remove first image in content
+* Premium version: Added option in 'Bulk Edit': Remove first image in content
-* Premium version: Added option in 'Set, replace, remove': Take first image of NextGen galleries
+* Premium version: Added option in 'Bulk Edit': Take first image of NextGen galleries
-* Premium version: Added option in 'Set, replace, remove': Take first external image
+* Premium version: Added option in 'Bulk Edit': Take first external image
-* Premium version: Added option in 'Set, replace, remove': Take first attached image
+* Premium version: Added option in 'Bulk Edit': Take first attached image
 * Tested successfully with WordPress 4.2.2
 * Updated *.pot file and german translation

 = 10.0 =
 * Introducing **premium version** [Quick Featured Images Pro](https://www.quickfeaturedimages.com/)
-* Deleted in 'Set, replace, remove': some filters and options in favor of the premium version
+* Deleted in 'Bulk Edit': some filters and options in favor of the premium version
 * Corrected CSS height for images in image column to keep the aspect ratio
 * Updated *.pot file and german translation

 == Upgrade Notice ==

+= 13.3.1 =
+* Added greek translation, changed labels, updated WP translations, tested with WordPress 4.9.1

 = 13.3 =
-Added japanese translation and Requires PHP info in readme.txt
+Added japanese translation and small revisions, tested with WP 4.8.2

 = 13.2.2 =
 Fixed incorrect detection of post type name for the result list

 = 13.2.1 =
-In Presets image paths starting with / will be considered, tested with WP 4.8.1
+In 'Default Images'' image paths starting with / will be considered, tested with WP 4.8.1

 = 13.2 =
-Added in Presets: Post type filters for first image option, revised translations
+Added in 'Default Images'': Post type filters for first image option, revised translations

 = 13.1 =
 Added french translation, revised sanitations and translations, tested with WordPress 4.8